• Skip to primary navigation

 Woodward Avenue in downtown Detroit, Michigan, which is accessible by US passenger trains. ©KettiWilhelm2019

-I don’t mean to pick on Detroit specifically with any of this.
+I don’t mean to pick on Detroit specifically with this story.

 It’s not the Motor City’s fault that this is the experience of riding trains in the United States of America.
 But the fact is, in 2019, this is the experience of riding trains in the United States of America.